Snow: Self-organizing Broadcast Protocol for Cloud: Related Work

-SWIM\cite{das2002swim} is a protocol for maintaining membership lists in clusters, it can support larger clusters with lower costs.
-In SWIM, both node joining and voluntarily leaving require the use of gossip broadcasting messages.
+SWIM\cite{das2002swim} is a protocol for maintaining membership lists in the cluster, which is able to support larger clusters with lower costs.
+In SWIM, both node joining and voluntarily leaving require the use of Gossip broadcasting messages.
 When a node leaves due to a fault, it will be detected by the heartbeat of other nodes.
-When that sends a heartbeat and does not receive a heartbeat reply, other nodes will send a \textit{suspect} message.
-If the suspected node cannot refute the \textit{suspect} message on time, the node will be considered to have left due to a fault.
-The work of Lifeguard\cite{dadgar2018lifeguard} is based on SWIM, which adopts a more cautious and reasonable suspicion mechanism to reduce false positive rates.
-In addition, it regularly synchronizes membership list information from other nodes in the cluster to address unreliable gossip issues.
+The work of Lifeguard\cite{dadgar2018lifeguard} is based on SWIM, which adopts a more cautious and reasonable mechanism to reduce false positive rates of detection.
 This mechanism has been operating efficiently in a cluster with over 6,000 nodes.
-Our work on node health checks in Snow is based on SWIM and Lifeguard, but Snow used its own broadcast mechanism instead of the original gossip to report the status of nodes.
+Our work on node health checks in Snow is based on SWIM and Lifeguard, but we used our own broadcast mechanism instead of the original Gossip to update the status of nodes.